-• Your profile of the type of subrecipient organization you hope to fund and how it aligns with the rationale and approach described above.

-- Whether you provide a clear and comprehensive plan for carrying out a competitive subrecipient selection process, that includes: - o the estimated number of subawards that will be made; - o the estimated range of subaward amounts; - o the criteria that will be used to determine prospective subrecipients' fit with your theory of change or successfully contribute to its outcome measures; - o a general timeline or timeframe outlining when stages of the selection process would be completed.
-Note: Depending on the strategy being utilized, the subrecipient selection and award process must be completed within six to eight months of the grant award. - Whether you present a selection process that has a high likelihood of identifying high-performing subrecipients (as defined in Section A.1: Purpose of Social Innovation Fund Funding), with the capacity and ability to implement all aspects of a Social Innovation Fund grant. - Your capacity to successfully implement your proposed subaward selection process, including demonstrated experience selecting and awarding competitive grants to nonprofits. - Strategy A: How you will attract and select solutions that are innovative as defined in (as defined in Section A.1: Purpose of Social Innovation Fund Funding). - Strategy B: How you will select subrecipients who are well-suited to implement the predefined intervention. - How you will assess subrecipient applicants for readiness and capacity to implement program growth as a part of their participation in the Social Innovation Fund. - How you will allocate grant awards so that larger sums are given to those subrecipients with higher levels of evidence to support the growth of their program impact.
+- Your profile of the type of subrecipient organization you hope to fund and how it aligns with the rationale and approach described above. - Whether you provide a clear and comprehensive plan for carrying out a competitive subrecipient selection process, that includes: - o the estimated number of subawards that will be made; - o the estimated range of subaward amounts: - o the criteria that will be used to determine prospective subrecipients' fit with your theory of change or successfully contribute to its outcome measures; and - o a general timeline or timeframe outlining when stages of the selection process would be completed.
+Note: Depending on the strategy being utilized, the subrecipient selection and award process must be completed within six to eight months of the grant award. - Whether you present a selection process that has a high likelihood of identifying highperforming subrecipients (as defined in Section A.1: Purpose of Social Innovation Fund Funding), meet all of the eligibility criteria of a Social Innovation Fund grant as outlined in Appendix I. - Your capacity to successfully implement your proposed subaward selection process, including demonstrated experience selecting and awarding competitive grants to nonprofits. - Strategy A: How you will attract and select solutions that are innovative as defined in (as defined in Section A.1: Purpose of Social Innovation Fund Funding). - Strategy B: How you will select subrecipients who are well-suited to implement the predefined intervention. - How you will assess subrecipient applicants for readiness (i.e., necessary skills and knowledge) and capacity (i.e., necessary resources) to implement program growth as a part of their participation in the Social Innovation Fund.